dotnet/docs-maui/docs/user-interface/handlers/index.md

 # Handlers

 .NET Multi-platform App UI (.NET MAUI) provides a collection of cross-platform controls that can be used to display data, initiate actions, indicate activity, display collections, pick data, and more.
 Each control has an interface representation, that abstracts the control.
-Cross-platform controls that implement these interfaces are known as *virtual views*. *Handlers* map these virtual views to native controls on each platform, which are known as *native views*.
+Cross-platform controls that implement these interfaces are known as *virtual views*. *Handlers* map these virtual views to controls on each platform, which are known as *native views*.
 Handlers are also responsible for instantiating the underlying native view, and mapping the cross-platform control API to the native view API.
 For example, on iOS a handler maps a .NET MAUI `Button` to an iOS `UIButton`.
 On Android, the `Button` is mapped to an `AppCompatButton`:

 :::image type="content" source="media/overview/button-handler.png" alt-text="Button handler architecture." border="false":::

-Handlers are accessed through their control-specific interface, such as `IButton` for a `Button`.
+.NET MAUI handlers are accessed through their control-specific interface, such as `IButton` for a `Button`.
 This avoids the cross-platform control having to reference its handler, and the handler having to reference the cross-platform control.

 Each handler class exposes the native view for the cross-platform control via its `PlatformView` property.
 This property can be accessed to set native view properties, invoke native view methods, and subscribe to native view events.
 In addition, the cross-platform control implemented by the handler is exposed via its `VirtualView` property.